Malak-Essam/house-price/README.md

 what's next:
 clean the notebook dividing it into quick ml workflow, then pre-processing data properly saving it here, then each model in one notebook.

+notebooks
+1. simple housing price: i made it after reading chapter 2 from hands on ml book.